 So you set up your project in SSIS, but you find out that you actually need to make use of the stored procedures instead.
-There’s no need to start from scratch, if you’re already used to SSIS, then the mSQL UI for editing xml’s may seem a little clunky to you.
+There’s no need to start from scratch, if you’re already used to SSIS, then the mSQL UI for editing xml’s may seem a little clunky to you as well as the legacy UI is no longer supported.
 Its been a growing trend among clients to build their process in SSIS regardless, then take the xml that the SSIS project produces the first time you run it and go from there.

 So first question – when you installed, did you choose SSIS only, or both?
 If you chose both, skip ahead to step 4, otherwise if you’re unsure or chose SSIS only - pay attention to below.